The Importance of Being Earnest Marriage Quotes

 Jack: [Embracing her] Yes . . . mother!

-In the nineteenth century, it was unspeakably dishonorable for an unmarried woman to have children because it means that she has lost her virginity before her wedding night.
-Thus, Miss Prism is horrified that Jack would imply that she is his mother when she has no husband.
-Compared to social standards nowadays, the practices of the nineteenth century were harsher and more judgmental of women than they are now.
+In the nineteenth century, it was unspeakably dishonorable for an unmarried woman to have children because it meant that she had lost her virginity before her wedding night.
+Miss Prism is horrified that Jack would imply that she is his mother when she has no husband.
+Compared to social standards nowadays, the practices of the nineteenth century were way harsher and more judgmental of women than they are now.